mpaglia0/Zeta/README.md

 ## Tipue Search integration

+Work in progress...

-Integrating Tipue Search version 7.1 is a work in progress...
+Integrating Tipue Search version 7.1

+## Contact Form

+Work in progress...

 ## Static comments

-Integrate an alternative comments management based on email.
 Work in progress...

+Integrate an alternative comments management based on Contact Form.

 For ethical/privacy reasons DISQUS comment system has been removed.

-## Basic theme configuration
+# Basic theme configuration

-All following configurations are valid only about this theme.
+All following configurations are valid only for this theme.

 ### Header Covers